tae0y/open-chat-playground/docs/hugging-face.md

 # OpenChat Playground with Hugging Face

-This page describes how to run OpenChat Playground (OCP) with Hugging Face integration.
+This page describes how to run OpenChat Playground (OCP) with [Hugging Face models](https://huggingface.co/models) integration.

 ## Get the repository root